tiborauer/ansible-win/README.md

 5. Install distro from Microsoft Store (e.g., Ubuntu-24.04)

 ## 1.2.
 Prepare two instances
-### Architecture
+### Considerations
 - WSL-related files (e.g., virtual disk) are stored in C:\WSL (create if not exists)
-- VMs share the IP by WSL-design; therefore, they can be acessed using different ports only
+- VMs share the IP by WSL-design; therefore, they can be identified using different ports only
     - head VM is called _ansible-control_ and uses port 2000
     - base VM is called _vm-01_ and uses port 2001
 - service user is called _service_
-- service user is full passwordless sudoer
+- service user is passwordless full sudoer
+- SSH service must be autostarted by the service user (i.e., it has to log in to both VMs)

 ### Steps
 1. Export and remove the standard VM